Top 100 Universities in the UK 2026 (Full List)

 Queen’s University Belfast

 It’s a Russell Group university with a strong focus on research.
-The university keeps leading breakthroughs in cyber security and cancer studies.
-In the ARWU ranking 2024), 15 of its subjects were in the top 200 worldwide.
+The university keeps leading breakthroughs in cybersecurity and cancer studies.
+In the ARWU ranking 2024, 15 of its subjects were in the top 200 worldwide.

 Ulster University